WantongLi111/Syndrome-of-change/README.md

 # Conda environment installation
 Please use the syndrome.yml to set up the environment for runing provided codes.
 The Linux command for environment installation: conda env create -f syndrome.yml

-# References
-Chapman et al. CCA-Zoo: A collection of Regularized, Deep Learning based, Kernel, and Probabilistic CCA methods in a scikit-learn style framework.
-Journal of Open Source Software, 6(68), 3823 (2021).